-Stir the soy milk several times and remove any skin that has formed (you can eat this or discard it).
+Stir the soy milk several times and remove any skin that has formed.
 Turn off the heat.
-Combine the coagulant with the water, mixing to dissolve.
-Stir the soy milk vigorously for 10 seconds, then add 1/4 of the coagulant mixture, stirring several times more and then gently lifting the spoon out of the pot.
+Combine the coagulant with 1/2 cup water, mixing to dissolve.
+Stir the soy milk vigorously for 10 seconds, then add 1/4 of the coagulant mixture, stirring several times and then gently lifting the spoon out of the pot.

 Sprinkle another 1/4 of the coagulant over the top of the soy milk, then cover the pot and allow it to sit for 3 minutes.
 Stir just the surface of the soy milk for a few seconds, then sprinkle the next 1/4 of the coagulant over the surface of the soy milk.
 Cover the pot again for 3 to 5 minutes.
 Gently stir the soy milk, then add the final 1/4 of coagulant.
 Cover and let sit for another 3 minutes.

 By now, your soy milk should no longer look like soy milk; you should have a pot of pale yellow whey and whitish curds.

 Step 3: Drain and Form the Tofu